mpeeples2008/ArchNetSci/_book/05-visualization.md

 There are many options for selecting colors for nodes and edges.
 These can be assigned using standard color names or can be assigned using rgb or hex codes.
 It is also possible to use standard palettes in packages like `RColorBrewer` or `scales` to specify categorical or continuous color schemes.
 This is often done using either the `scale_fill_brewer` or `scale_color_brewer` calls from `RColorBrewer`.
 Here are a couple of examples.
 In these examples, colors are grouped by site region, node size is scaled to degree centrality, and node and edge color and shape are specified in each call.
 Note the `alpha` command which controls the transparency of the relevant part of the plot.
 The scale_size call specifies the maximum and minimum size of points in the plot.

-The [R Graph Gallery](https://www.r-graph-gallery.com/38-rcolorbrewers-palettes.html) has a good overview of the available color palettes in RColorBrewer and when the can be used.
+The [R Graph Gallery](https://www.r-graph-gallery.com/38-rcolorbrewers-palettes.html) has a good overview of the available color palettes in `RColorBrewer` and when the can be used.
+The "Set2" palette used here is a good one for people with many kinds of color vision deficencies.

 ```r